Posts

 Some rather intense keyboard clacking over the past years has resulted in me having to give my hands some time off work.

-Installing netlify-cli on macOS Ventura with npm ci
+Installing the Netlify CLI on macOS Ventura with npm

 Japanese conjugation, from two perspectives

 Learning a language is different when learned as a native language or as a foreign language.
-We will illustrate this by taking a look at how Japanese as a foreign language (JFL) learners and Japanese as a native language (JNL) speakers learn about Japanese grammar.
+We take a look at how Japanese as a Foreign Language (JFL) learners and Japanese as a Native Language (JNL) speakers learn about Japanese grammar.

 Errors in J

 For the past month I’ve been using the J programming language to solve Project Euler puzzles.
-The language makes many of the tasks that one would usually spend quite some time on, especially with multidimensional arrays, quite pleasant to work on.
+The language makes many of the tasks that otherwise take too long, especially with multidimensional arrays, pleasant to work on.

 Updates to my blog